-1. The control surface horns are stapled to the bag containing the horizontal stabilizer and do not discard them incidently.
-Connect the two stabilizers together make sure the notch for the elevator control horn located on the right side and we are facing the top of the stabilizer.
+The control surface horns are stapled to the bag that containing the horizontal stabilizer and do not discard them incidently.
+The top side of the stabilizer contain a foamy nose.

 Attach the elevator control horn on the down side of the surface with the horn towards the hinge line.